omarreis/GBE3D/README.md

 Suite de composants 3D pour Delphi Firemonkey

 ## In this fork by oMAR
-In this fork of Firemonkey 3D component suite *GBE3D* by Gregory Bersegeay, I tried to extend some of the components to enable my SailboatDemo ( a sailboat model with adjustable sails, a wave system and a sea surface with floating stuff.
+In this fork of Firemonkey 3D component suite *GBE3D* by Gregory Bersegeay, I extended TGBEPlaneExtend to enable my SailboatDemo ( a sailboat model with adjustable sails, a wave system and a sea surface with floating objects ).

 Original repository is at https://github.com/gbegreg/GBE3D

+changes:
+* edited GBEPlaneExtend.pas
-I added components *TWaveSystem*, *TOceanSurface* and *TomSailSurface*.
+* new components added to GBE3D.dpk: *TWaveSystem*, *TOceanSurface* and *TomSailSurface*.
+* new files omSailSurface.pas and GBE_Om_OceanWaves.pas
+* new demo app *SailboatDemo*

 I moved the wave definitions to *TWaveSystem*, a non-visual component.
 TWaveSystem supports 3 simultaneous sin waves.
-Each wave has properties Amplitude, Vitesse, Longeur and Origine.
+Each wave has properties Amplitude, Vitesse, Longeur and Origine (a TPoint3d).

-*TOceanSurface* is a dynamic rectangular 3d mesh object.
+*TOceanSurface* is a dynamic rectangular mesh.
-It has a WaveSystem field, so that multiple TOceanSurfaces can share the same TWaveSystem.
+It has a WaveSystem field.
+Multiple TOceanSurfaces can share the same TWaveSystem.
-TOceanSurface initially descended from TGBEPlaneExtend, but I changed to TPlane to be able to separate the wave system, reproducing the code for TGBEPlaneExtend.
+TOceanSurface initially descended from TGBEPlaneExtend, but I changed to TPlane to be able to separate the wave system, and reproded the code for TGBEPlaneExtend.

 *TomSailSurface* is a basic 3d sail mesh object for main and jib sails.
 It supports sails with a straight side (main,jib,genoa) and simetric sails (spinaker, code 0).

-changes:
-* edited GBEPlaneExtend.pas.
-* Added components in files omSailSurface.pas and BE_Om_OceanWaves.pas
-* Components added to design package GBE3D.dpk
-* new sample *SailboatDemo*

 ## SailboatDemo
 Firemonkey 3d demo using ocean and sail surfaces with dynamic meshes.